Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Simulation study: tests about the Mann-Whitney effect

-Simulations for testing the absence of a Mann-Whitney effect, i.e.\ $p=0.5$, have been conducted under various data dependence structures, marginal distributions, and censoring intensities: \begin{itemize} \item[I.] We considered the following copulae: \begin{itemize} \item[1.]
-Gumbel-Hougaard with parameter 5, i.e.\ positively correlated data; \item[2.]
-Clayton with parameter -0.6, i.e.\ negatively correlated data; \item[3.] independence. \end{itemize} \item[II.]
-The following marginal distributions were combined with the copulae: \begin{itemize} \item[1.] equal exponential distributions with rate 2; \item[2.] one exponential distribution with rate 2 and one 50/50 mixture distribution consisting of two exponential distributions with parameters 3 and 1.316; the latter parameter was chosen in order to achieve the absence of a Mann-Whitney effect, i.e.\ $p=0.5$. \end{itemize} \item[III.]
-We have chosen three right-censoring intensities, each based on the minimum of $\tau=1$ and uniformly distributed random variables with minimum parameter 0 and maximum parameters \begin{itemize} \item[1.]
-2.7; resulting in censoring rates of about 24.6\% (exponential survival distribution) and 26.1\% (mixture survival distribution); \item[2.]
-1.6; resulting in censoring rates of about 31.9\% (exponential survival distribution) and 33.1\% (mixture survival distribution); \item[3.]
-1.1; resulting in censoring rates of about 40.6\% (exponential survival distribution) and 41.2\% (mixture survival distribution); \end{itemize} \end{itemize} The censoring rates above have been found by simulation of 100,000 individuals.
-The samples sizes varied from $n=25$ to $150$ with increments of $25$.
-Again, we chose $\alpha=1\%, 5\%, 10\%$ as the significance levels.
-We used the following methods to find critical values for the tests: \begin{itemize} \item a randomization method based on randomly interchanging the sample group correspondence within each pair, i.e.\ the randomization group $\mc G^{exch.}$; this corresponds to finite exactness of the resulting test under exchangeability, i.e.\ an exchangeable copula and equal marginals which is satisfied in all simulation configurations involving II.1; \item Efron's bootstrap method , i.e.\ no finite sample exactness under any simulation set-up; \item quantiles of the standard normal distribution, i.e.\ no finite sample exactness under any simulation set-up. \end{itemize}
+The sample sizes varied from $n=25$ to $150$ with increments of $25$.
+We chose the significance levels $\alpha=1\%, 5\%, 10\%$.
+We used the following methods to conduct the tests: a randomization method based on randomly interchanging the sample group correspondence within each pair, i.e.\ the randomization group $\mc G^{exch.}$; this corresponds to finite exactness of the resulting test under exchangeability, i.e.\ an exchangeable copula and equal marginals which is satisfied in all simulation configurations involving equal marginal exponential survival distributions; Efron's bootstrap for survival data \citep{Efro:cens:1981}; quantiles of the standard normal distribution.
+For the latter two methods no finite exactness is achieved in any simulation setting. \tcb{Each test was simulated 5,000 times and was based on $B=$2,000 randomization/bootstrap iterations.}

+The results are illustrated in Figure~\ref{fig:mw2} for the Clayton copula and Figures~\ref{fig:mw1} and \ref{fig:mw3} in Appendix~\ref{sec:simus_add} for the Gumbel-Hougaard copula and the independence case.
+Comparing the three considered methods for finding critical values, we find the same overarching picture in all simulation configurations: the tests based on the standard normal quantiles are (very) liberal and the bootstrap-based tests are rather conservative. \tcb{One notable exception is the case of the Gumbel-Hougaard copula with medium or light censoring rates; all tests produce reliable results here; cf.\ Figure~\ref{fig:mw1} in the appendix.}